Wheelchair Accessible Vehicles

 The vast majority of WAVs are converted so that the wheelchair user travels as a passenger, usually in the rear of the vehicle.
 However, if you wish to drive yourself, there are WAVs available for this to happen.

-For more information why not watch our short film: ‘A steer in the right direction’ .
+For more information why not watch our video clips of, 'A steer in the right direction'.
 This film follows three families on their quest to find the right vehicle for their individual needs and highlights the most important areas of consideration when selecting a WAV.
+You can either watch the short film clips or the full 16 minute video.